 What Is Distressed Debt Investing?

 Investors can earn money even from companies that are in financial trouble.
 This happens when investors have bought the company’s debt rather than its stock.
 This buying method is often referred to as "distressed debt investing."
 It’s a common practice among hedge funds and many institutional investors.
 When they buy the debt of a troubled company.
 It can often be bought at a steep discount.
 This allows you to turn a profit if the company recovers.
 An investor who buys equity shares of a company instead of debt could make more money if the company does turn itself around, but shares could lose their entire value if the company goes bankrupt.

 Debt still retains some value even if a turnaround doesn’t happen.
 Investors can walk away with payments even if a company goes bankrupt in many cases.
-Restructuring during bankruptcy can even result in distressed debt investors becoming part owners of the troubled company.
+Restructuring during bankruptcy can even result in distressed-debt investors becoming part owners of the troubled company.

 Distressed debt is often held by investment firms and hedge funds.
 It can also be held by non-traditional investment funds, such as business development companies (BDCs).